-Hey, myself Jason.
+Hey, I’m Jon.
 I’m a hiking/trekking extremist.
 I still remember the first hiking day that I experienced during my high-school days.
 It wasn’t the most glorious experience but wasn’t bad either, nonetheless.

 After my first ever hiking, I got to realize the importance of having best hiking boots because MY FEET WERE HURT REAL BAD during and after the trekking.
 I was stupid enough to believe in everyday outing shoes.